 Can I invite friends over?

 No. In normal circumstances we’re happy for guests to invite friends over to The Grange for food and drink, even if they’re staying elsewhere.
-Unfortunately we need to restrict it to “guests only” for the time being.
+Unfortunately we need to restrict it to “guests only” for the forseeable future.

 Is the Bike Store & Bike Wash available?